ariqmuh/Portfolios/README.md

 <h1 align="center"> Portfolios of Ariq </h1>

-Hello, I'm Ariq and here are some of the projects I've worked on in the field of data analysis:
+Hello, I'm Ariq and here are some of the projects I've worked on:
 ## 🔸 Customer Segmentation based on Customer Behaviour
 - This project is my final project in Purwadhika Data Science & Machine Learning - Job Connector.
 - Dataset source: [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/olistbr/brazilian-ecommerce/tasks)